-Oppositional defiant disorder (ODD) is a behavior disorder.
-It is usually diagnosed in childhood.
-Children with ODD have uncooperative, defiant, negativistic, irritable, and annoying behaviors toward parents, peers, teachers, and other authority figures.
-Children and teens with ODD are more distressing or troubling to others than they are distressed or troubled themselves.
+Oppositional defiant disorder (ODD) is a type of behavior disorder.
+It is mostly diagnosed in childhood.
+Children with ODD are uncooperative, defiant, and hostile toward peers, parents, teachers, and other authority figures.
+They are more troubling to others than they are to themselves.

 Symptoms of ODD may include:

 These symptoms may look like other mental health problems.
 Make sure your child sees his or her healthcare provider for a diagnosis.

 If you notice symptoms of ODD in your child or teen, you can help by seeking a diagnosis right away.
 Early treatment can often prevent future problems.

 A child psychiatrist or qualified mental health expert can diagnose ODD.
 He or she will talk with the parents and teachers about the child’s behavior and may observe the child.
 In some cases, your child may need mental health testing.